philglaeser/cleaningdataproject/README.md

 * 'README.md', This file
 * 'CodeBook.md, The description of the contents and process to create the datasets included in this repository
-* 'run_analysis.R, An R script which produces the dataset included in this directory from the original data
+* 'run_analysis.R, An R script which produces the datasets included in this directory from the original data
-*
+* 'CombinedMeanandStd.txt', A data file with the selected variables from the original data reformated into one tidy data set.
-*
+* "MeansOfSelectedVariablesBySubjectAndActivity.txt", The means of each of the selected variables grouped by subject and activity.

 ### Process Execution
 The entire process is acomplished by running the script (code) contained in run_analysis.R.
-The code assumes that the following original data files are contained in the same directory as the script.
+The processing steps are described in the file CodeBook.md The code assumes that the following original data files are contained in the same directory as the script.

 * 'features.txt': List of all features.